pavanyekabote/taxidriver_ai/README.md

 # taxidriver_ai
 A reinforcement learning taxi driver agent.

+#### Simple Explanation of Environment and Rewards of performing actions on environment.

 Here is a 5-by-5 grid world inhabited by a taxi agent.
 There are four specially-designated locations in this world, marked as R(ed), B(lue), G(reen), and Y(ellow).
 The taxi problem is episodic.
 In each episode, the taxi starts in a randomly-chosen square.
 There is a passenger at one of the